 Plastic micro-beads are bad for the environment and can be too abrasive on your skin, while many chemical acids can be too harsh.
 So if you have sensitive skin, it might be wise to opt for a scrub with natural ingredients instead.

-Exfoliation Fights the Signs of Skin-Aging
+Exfoliation Fights the Visible Signs of Skin-Aging

-Having dead skin, grime, and dirt accumulate on your skin can speed up the onset of wrinkles and fine lines.
+Having dead skin, grime, and dirt accumulate on your skin can speed up the onset of visible wrinkles and fine lines.
 Cleansing helps get rid of the nasty impurities on your skin.
 However, when they’re too stubborn, exfoliating with the Introstem facial peeling scrub is the best way to help buff them away.

 Exfoliation is Not Just For Your Face

-Skin cell turnover happens from head to toe.
-So, you can’t just neglect the rest of your body and focus your exfoliation on your face.
+You can’t just neglect the rest of your body and focus your exfoliation on your face.
 Use a scrub to slough off dead skin in nooks and crannies where sweat and grime can accumulate.
 The ankles and between the elbows are commonly-missed areas.

 You’ll also want to focus exfoliating on areas of skin that are exposed to the sun often.
-This prevents sagging and the development of wrinkles and crepiness in those areas.

 So next time you’re using your Stem Cell Facial Peeling, make sure you extend your scrubbing to your neck and decolletage to show those areas some love, too.